 Selected recordings available

-To find more recordings, go to Advanced Search.
-Enter in All Fields hector AND pellerin AND select in Digital Content MP3.
+To find more recordings, go to Search Virtual Gramophone.
+Enter in All fields hector pellerin AND under "Show advanced search options" select Digital content MP3.

 - Catalogue général français des disques à double face Columbia. Édition 1917.
 16 p.
 P. 9